pleabargain/EnglishHelpsYourCareer/idioms.md

 *  know what might happen. ('Unchartered waters' is an incorrect form that is a common mistake.)
 # Uncle Sam
 *  (USA) Uncle Sam is the government of the USA.

 # Under a cloud

----* * * *
-* * * * * * * * ** ---

 *  If someone is suspected of having done something wrong, they are under a cloud.
 # Under a flag of convenience
-*  If a ship sails under a flag of convenience, it is registered in a country where taxes, etc, are lower than in the country it
-*  comes from, so if someone does something under a flag of convenience, they attempt to avoid regulations and taxes by
+*  If a ship sails under a flag of convenience, it is registered in a country where taxes, etc, are lower than in the country it comes from, so if someone does something under a flag of convenience, they attempt to avoid regulations and taxes by
 *  a similar means.
 # Under false colours
 *  If someone does something under false colours/colors, they pretend to be something they are not in order to deceive
 *  people so that they can succeed.
 # Under fire
-*  If someone is being attacked and cricitised heavily, they are under fire.
+*  If someone is being attacked and criticized heavily, they are under fire.
 # Under lock and key
 *  If something is under lock and key, it is stored very securely.
 # Under the radar